eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

   config: ~/.kube/config
 ```

-To learn more about KubernetesControlPlane, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#kubernetes-control-plane).
+To learn more about the `KubernetesControlPlane` kind, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#kubernetes-control-plane).

 ## LocalControlPlane

-The Local Control Plane component specifies all the resources required to deploy the ioFog Control Plane locally as a docker container
+The `LocalControlPlane` kind specifies all the details required to deploy the ioFog Control Plane locally as a docker container.

 ```yaml
 apiVersion: iofog.org/v2